Scaling the personalized adaptive learning program in Andhra Pradesh, India

 Intervention(s)

-In 2019, the School Education Department, Government of Andhra Pradesh (GoAP) has rolled out a Personalized Adaptive Learning program to students in grades 6 to 9 in 520 schools across 17 districts of Andhra Pradesh.
+In 2019, the School Education Department, Government of Andhra Pradesh (GoAP) rolled out one of the first government-run PAL programs for students in grades 6 to 9 in 520 schools across 17 districts of Andhra Pradesh.
 Each of the 520 schools received 30 tablets with the PAL software with Mathematics content loaded on them and were told to setup a dedicated PAL Lab for students.
 Each student has an individual login through which they access the software.
 For each Mathematics chapter, the dynamic adaptive software identifies individual student learning gaps through a pre-assessment and provides remedial content including videos and questions.
-The chapters and content is mapped to the AP state curriculum.
+The chapters and content are mapped to the AP state curriculum.
 School math teachers are instructed to dedicate 2 out of 8 math periods in a week for PAL Lab.
 Further, the Government hired Field Management Staff (FMS) to help with operations and logistics of the PAL Labs in schools.

 Intervention Start Date